slintab/flex-live-call-sentiment/README.md

 ## Demo

+The sentiment indicator is displayed to the right of the [TaskCard](https://assets.flex.twilio.com/docs/releases/flex-ui/2.8.3/programmable-components/components/Supervisor%E2%80%A4TaskCard/) component for each Voice task.
+Green, yellow and red is used to indicate positive,neutral and negative sentiment, respectively.
+The below screenshot shows a voice task with positive sentiment:

 ![Demo](demo.png?raw=true)

 ## Components

 The solution consists of the following building blocks:
 - **Twilio Flex plugin *(live-sentiment-plugin)***: for streaming call audio and displaying the live sentiment indicator for supervisors in the Flex Teams View.
 - **Cloudflare worker *(live-sentiment-worker)***: used as the destination for call streams.
 The worker forwards the audio to [Deepgram](https://deepgram.com) for transcription and uses [Workers AI](https://developers.cloudflare.com/workers-ai/) for detecting sentiment from the transcript.
 Finally, it publishes the result to a Twilio Sync stream.